A reader wrote in to say that they were having great fun with JS and React, but when it came to styling, they were at a loss.

 Styling is not Design

-The process of taking an existing visual design and writing the CSS to transform a hunk of
+I consider it styling when you’re taking an existing visual design and writing the CSS to transform a hunk of

-divs to match the visual design is called styling.
+divs to match the mockups/wireframes.

 Can you avoid CSS?

-But in truth, I can’t do that.
-If you want to do front end development you’ll eventually need to get your hands dirty and learn you some CSS.
+Basically no :) If you want to do front end development you’ll eventually need to get your hands dirty and learn you some CSS.

 What To Do